govuk-one-login/ipv-cri-bav-front/README.md

 # Running Local Tests

-Clone this repository and export environment variables using example exports in .env.sample and then run
+Clone this repository and export "QA Environment Variables" in .env.sample and then run

 ```bash
 yarn build